epson121/Projects/README.md

 **Random Gift Suggestions** – Enter various gifts for certain people when you think of them.
 When its time to give them a gift (xmas, birthday, anniversary) it will randomly pick one and perhaps places you can get it.

-**Text to HTML Generator** – Converts text files into web HTML files and stylizes them.
+[**Text to Markdown**](https://github.com/epson121/ember-markdown) – Converts text file into markdown.
 Great for making online documentation of standard text documentation.
+(EmberJS)

 **CD Key Generator** – Generates a unique key for your applications to use based on some arbitrary algorithm that you can specify.
 Great for software developers looking to make shareware that can be activated.